 Districts must continue to exercise "best fiscal practices" in addressing potential budget challenges.
-Because there is still high uncertainty in State revenues, we request districts develop multiple best case and worst case scenarios and be prudent in their planning for the current and two subsequent fiscal years.
+Because there is still high uncertainty in State revenues, we request districts develop multiple best case and worst case scenarios, i.e., and various scenarios in calculating ADA for the current and two subsequent fiscal years.